SabreBirdOne/BlasterBrowser/docs/database_schema.md

 - Each spring modifier has a unique id in the database (same id as the one in parts table)
 - Each spring modifier has a type: spacers, caps, etc.

+The database stores flywheeler_parts information:
+- Each flywheeler part has a unique id in the database (same id as the one in parts table)
+- Each flywheeler part belongs to a standard: superstock_standard, daybreakoids, hurricanoids, flywheel_the_world, other_standard

+The database stores flywheels information:
+- Each flywheel has a unique id in the database (same id as the one in parts table)
+- Each flywheel has a root diameter (mm) and rim outer diameter (mm)

+The database stores flywheel_cages information:
+- Each cage has a unique id in the database (same id as the one in parts table)
+- Each cage has a center distance (mm) and flywheel cavity diameter (mm)

+The database stores flywheel_motors information:
+- Each motor has a unique id in the database (same id as the one in parts table)

 **Relationships**